antonysama/Abstractive_Summarization/README.md

     !pip install torch==1.1.0

-**STEP 4 - stanford-core-nlp:** - Use the bash.
-Edit the path if needed
+**STEP 4 - stanford-core-nlp .**   Use the bash.
+Edit the path if needed .

     %%bash